-Students can pay by cash, card or online.
+Blackpool Sixth is a cashless college, students can pay by card or online.
 Students wishing to pay online can register for an online account at any time by talking to the Student Finance team.

 Please note that all catering areas adopt a self-clear system and students are asked to clear away all their trays and packages as they leave.